Apollon77/ioBroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### __WORK IN PROGRESS__
+IMPORTANT: This version requires at least Node.js 18 and ioBroker js-controller 6.0 or higher!
+* Updated dependencies

 ### 3.1.0 (2023-09-27)
 Updated `zwave-js` to `10.23.6`.
 This includes the following changes:
 * Added support for `Security S2` multicast